serving the Bay Area with quality classical music since 1988

 Ann has an MBA in International Management from Golden Gate University and also holds a Certificate in Artist Management from Berklee College of Music.
-After having worked 30+ years in Silicon Valley's medical device and pharmaceutical companies, most recently managing international clinical projects at Merz Aesthetics, a medical aesthetic company, she started a second career by forming her own firm, MatraiMusicManagement.
+She has worked in various positions in the Bay Area's medical device and pharmaceutical companies.
+Presently she is managing international clinical projects at Merz Aesthetics, a medical aesthetic company in San Mateo.

 In her spare time Ann enjoys gardening, swimming, photography and playing chamber music with friends.

 Annette Grot joined the Palo Alto Philharmonic in 1994 after moving to the area to work at HP Labs.
 Having played the violin since elementary school, she enjoys the unique atmosphere of the orchestra's focus on classical music in a community setting.
 Annette is originally from Philadelphia, PA where she studied electrical engineering at the University of Delaware and the University of Pennsylvania.
 She then earned her PhD in electrical engineering from the California Institute of Technology.
 Music has always been an important part of her life, which she now shares with her husband, Geoff, and two school-age daughters, Emily and Allison.
 Annette joined the Philharmonic's Board of Directors to help with the operations and direction of the group.